Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/04-Create-a-Lake-Database.md

 ## Task 2: Modify container permissions

-1. After the deployment script has completed, in the Azure portal, go to the **analytics** resource group that it created, and notice that this resource group contains your Synapse workspace, a Storage account for your data lake, and an Apache Spark pool.
+1. After the deployment script has completed, in the Azure portal, go to the **analyticsxxxxx** resource group that it created, and notice that this resource group contains your Synapse workspace, a Storage account for your data lake, and an Apache Spark pool.

 2. Select the **Storage account** named **datalakexxxxxxx**